Alliance of Small Island States: Organization

-AOSIS functions primarily as an ad hoc lobby and negotiating voice for SIDS through the United Nations (UN) system.
-It has no regular budget, permanent secretariat or formal charter.
-There is a Bureau, which is made up of the chair-person and two vice chairs.

-AOSIS also uses partnerships, for example with the United Nations Development Programme and the European Commission.
+AOSIS is recognized as the negotiating voice for SIDS through the United Nations (UN) system.
+Its highest decision making body is the biannual meeting of the Heads of State and Government of Member States, which sets policy direction and adopts regular Declarations and Communiques.
+The Plenary of Permanent Representatives to the United Nations takes decisions, which are implemented through a Secretariat hosted at the Permanent Mission of the Chair.

 Mission

 AOSIS' core focus areas are climate change, sustainable development and ocean conservation.

 SIDS are among the nations least responsible for climate change, having contributed less than 1% to the world's greenhouse gas emissions.
-They are particularly vulnerable to its affects, with some islands at risk of becoming uninhabitable due to sea level rise.
+They are particularly vulnerable to its effects, with some islands at risk of becoming uninhabitable due to sea level rise.
 AOSIS has consistently raised this threat of uninhabitability created by climate change in climate negotiations.

 SIDS, of which AOSIS is predominantly comprised, account for less than 1% of the global GDP, territory, and population, meaning that individually SIDS hold little political weight in international climate negotiations.
 The aim of AOSIS is to amplify the voices of its members by joining together states which face similar issues.
 This is to increase their ability to influence climate negotiations and raise awareness for its concerns.